amirhajibabaei/AutoForce/theforce/cl/README.md

 # mpirun -n 8 python -m theforce.cl.relax       # for structure relaxation
 mpirun -n 8 python -m theforce.cl.md            # for ML accelerated MD
 ```
-This will try to read the initial coordinates
-from `POSCAR` and will write the final coordinates
-in `CONTCAR` for convenience.
-Optionally other file names can be passed as input
+Optionally, input and ouput atomic positions can be specified by
-and ouput using `-i input-name` and `-o output-name`
+`-i input-name` and `-o output-name`.
-command line arguments.

 #### Outputs
 The trajectory is saved in `trajectory='md.traj'` for MD
 and `'relax.traj'` for relaxation by default.
 This file can be processed using the `ase.io` module.
 The final coordinates of atoms are also written
-to `CONTCAR` for convenience.
+in some capacity for convenience.
-Possibly a folder named `vasp` which contains
+Possibly a folder named `vasp` or `gaussian_wd` which contains
-the most recent (single-point) VASP calculation
+the most recent (single-point) ab initio calculation
 may be present.
 The log for ML is written in `logfile='active.log'` which
 can be visualized (converted to `active.pdf`) by